ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v3/case_management/workflow_events/update.rst

 Update Workflow Events
 ----------------------

-The basic format for updating a Workflow Event is:
+The following example illustrates the basic format for updating a Workflow Event:

 .. code::